Comparing RCV With Plurality Voting

 The only way to solve this problem is to ensure the winner emerges with a spoiler-free majority.

-Because instant runoff voting is designed to secure a majority victory, it assures that the so-called "spoiler effect" will not result in undemocratic outcomes.
-IRV affords voters more choices and promotes broader participation by accommodating multiple candidates in single seat races.
+Because ranked choice voting is designed to secure a majority victory, it assures that the so-called "spoiler effect" will not result in undemocratic outcomes.
+RCV affords voters more choices and promotes broader participation by accommodating multiple candidates in single seat races.
 Voters may support their favorite candidate without fear of splitting a base of support or swinging the election to their least favorite candidate.
 Thus it solves the problem of choosing between the "lesser of two evils" and encourages greater participation from voters and candidates, while fostering cooperative campaigns built on a more robust discussion of issues.

 The winner-take-all, first-past-the-post method of elections has led to a dramatic descent into the worst forms of partisan, negative campaigning and mud-slinging.
 This is mostly a result of the strategies that have recently been very successful in winning elections: viciously attack your opponent and whip up as much support from your base voters as possible.

-IRV is a way to change the equation.
-In an IRV election, a candidate can benefit from maintaining good relations with their opponents.
-A candidate wants voters who don't whole-heartedly support them to rank them as their second choice, greatly improving the candidate's chances in the event of a run-off.
-The best example of this is the recent IRV elections in San Francisco.
-According to the New York Times, candidates in the race for seats on the County Board of Supervisors held joint fund raisers and openly praised their opponents.
+RCV is a way to change the equation.
+In an RCV election, a candidate can benefit from maintaining good relations with their opponents.
+A candidate would want to search for common ground with voters who may not support and convince them to rank them as their second choice.
+The best example of this is the 2011 RCV election in Portland, ME.
+When talking about his campaign Mayor Michael Brennan said no voter was off limits, if a voter had the yard sign of one of his opponents in their lawn he would still approach them, make his case to be their second choice, and ask them to also put up one of his yard signs.
 This atmosphere of respect and cooperation leads to debate on real issues facing voters instead of personal attacks.

 Because the spoiler effect is no longer a factor, independent candidates can feel freer to enter races, and voters can feel freer to support them, or at the very least give them more serious consideration.
 This means that a wider variety of ideas and positions can be expressed in the course of a campaign, rather than narrowing debate between the usual two major party positions.
 With more voices competing, voters can be exposed not only to a variety of positions on important issues, but to issues that major party candidates may be reticent to raise, forcing them to take positions on concerns that would otherwise go ignored, and might be very important to voters.